michaelfranzl/rpi23-gen-image/README.md

-The newer **RPi3** (setting RPI_MODEL=3) is supported too.
+The newer **RPi 3 B V1.2** (setting RPI_MODEL=3) is supported too.
 It will run the arm64 architecture of Debian, and a 64-bit kernel.
 The support of this board by the Linux kernel will very likely improve over time.
+Newer revisions of version 3 may work but have not been tested yet.
+If you run into problems with a different board, please do NOT file Issue reports.
+Instead, please fork this project and contribute back.

 In general, this script is EXPERIMENTAL.
 I do not provide ISO file system images.
 It is better to master the process rather than to rely on precompiled images.
 In this sense, use this project only for educational purposes.